sandeepsalwan1/AiMessage/README.md

 ## Overview

 AiMessage is a full-stack AI messaging application that combines real-time communication with mental health awareness features.
 Built with modern web technologies, it demonstrates expertise in database design, real-time data management, NLP, and scalable architecture.
-Used tools like sentiment, react, Next.js, Prisma (with MySQL (Aiven)), Tailwind CSS, Javascript, Pusher, Github+Google OAUTH, and TypeScript for the complete deployment of this application.
+Used tools like sentiment, React, Next.js, Prisma (with MySQL (Aiven)), Tailwind CSS, Javascript, Pusher, Github+Google OAUTH, and TypeScript for the complete deployment of this application.

 ## Screenshots